Avoid cross-contamination and serve food on safe ware

 - Develop procedures and routines and make sure everyone in the staff knows how and when to perform each task, says Ulrika Ahnfelt Gran and continues:

 - It is also a good idea to decide where each item should be stored, and also, where it can not be stored.
-An example is trolleys that are used for dirty wares but also for storing and handle clean wares.
-This is a great example of how cross-contamination could happen without proactive thinking and good routines.
+An example is trolleys that are used for dirty wares but also for storing and handling clean wares.

 4. The importance of the right and properly marked equipment

-Corners and edges that is hard to reach is a potential dirt and grease trap, and levels up the cross-contamination risk.
+Corners and edges that are hard to reach are potential dirt and grease trap.
 This is something to consider when evaluating new tools for the kitchen and ware washing area.
-It is also important to consider the risk of staff performing the cleaning procedures on areas used to prepare food with contaminated equipment that are not completely sanitised.
+It is also important to consider the risk of staff performing the cleaning procedures in areas used to prepare food with contaminated equipment that are not completely sanitized.
 If unsure what chemicals to use in what area, our best tips are to consult your local detergent company.

 - Colour coding your equipment like cutting boards and cleaning tools makes it clear to everyone what should be used where and when.
-Even colour-coded clothes could be a good idea.
-Then you wear a special colour depending on the tasks and what type of items or food you’re handling.
-Always remember that none of this could take away the fact that tools and clothes still need proper cleaning and sanitisation, says Ulrika Ahnfelt Gran.
+Even color-coded clothes could be a good idea.
+Then you wear a special color depending on the tasks and what type of items or food you’re handling.
+Always remember that none of this could take away the fact that tools and clothes still need proper cleaning and sanitization, says Ulrika Ahnfelt Gran.

 How To Attract Staff To Pot Washing And Keep Them Image W Text Open Graph840x840